Future technology is what scientists, researchers,

-For instance, for investors, pouring speculative money into predictions that futuristic technology will pay off may not yield results for decades if ever.
+For instance, for investors, pouring speculative money into predictions that emerging technology will pay off may not yield results for decades if ever.
 Money on upcoming tech may be wasted in the eyes of some who decide that caution is the better part of valor.
 But, for a few mavericks, the payoff is in the project itself, and not necessarily in the economic payoff (of course A few people get to have their cake and eat it too when it comes to the tech of the future.
 The likes of Bill Gates and Steven Jobs (R. I. P.) are a couple of examples of those who have poured time, money and effort into future predictions and forecasts and have been paid handsomely Nanotechnology is a hot topic right now.
 Chemistry, applied materials science, electrical and mechanical engineering A couple of other trends in tech are future cars and future weapons.